To help us deal with your enquiry please ensure you take note of the following information.

 Complaints are only accepted in writing through the Planning Enforcement Complaint Form unless the complaint relates to an urgent matter, such as where the fabric of a listed building is at risk.
 It helps us if you submit photographs.

-See our Enforcement Complaint FAQ's [pdf 45kb] for more information on how we investigate the issues.
+See our Enforcement Complaint FAQ's (PDF 45KB) for more information on how we investigate the issues.
 We do not give out details of complainants so your complaint will remain confidential.

 If you are unable to find the notice or address you want, please call the Enforcement Service on 01273 292222.

-When can the Team take action?
+When can we take enforcement action?

 - When the work or change of use falls within nationally defined ‘permitted development’ rules.
 (Do I need Planning Permission?)